EvgeniyRub/pytest-testrail/README.md

 -- If a 'skip' marker is found the setup functions(fixtures) reported result is set to 'skipped'.<br>

 * Modified don't publish blocked testcases not only cases from test run, but for all cases.

+### What was changed so far with 2.17.0:

+*  Added checks for 'add_results_for_cases' endpoint.
+If payload size > max_size(1 Mb) - the number of test results in payload you send with one POST request set to 100.